- Which images require copyright permission and which you can safely use for free

 - Only adapt, manipulate or morph images with the copyright holder’s permission.

-For an in-depth understanding of the principles of U.S. and global copyright law principles
+For an in-depth understanding of the principles of domestic and global copyright law principles

-and using third-party content, as well as practical tools and strategies you can customize
+and using third-party content (including images), as well as practical tools and strategies you can customize

 for your circumstances, see our Copyright Leadership Certificate.